Three churches in one

 - The Harvard Church – United Church of Christ

 Minimal bureaucracy and streamlined operations

-Our bylaws were rewritten in 2011 to simplify our structure to better focus energy on our key objectives and to allow maximum latitude to the individual ministry teams to carry.
-Our new bylaws limit the number of supervisory committees and flatten our structure.
+Our bylaws have been written to simplify our structure to better focus energy on our key objectives and to allow maximum latitude to the individual ministry teams to carry.
+Our bylaws limit the number of supervisory committees and flatten our structure.